Joma121/pet-spinner/README.md

 Development was pretty steady for this project.
 Originally, I started in functional development for the M.V.P with the intent on making it object oriented afterwards.
 I kept the functional design as it wasn't neccesary to refactor with the goals I had outlined.
-<h3>Day 1 - Design notes</h3>
+<h3>Day 1 - Begin Design notes</h3>

 Initially, I came up with 3 possible pet ideas, and sketched out rough layouts for each.
-The loading spinner 'monster' struck me as more interesting because the needs fulfilment would be more abstract than literal.
+The loading spinner 'monster' struck me as more interesting because the needs fulfilment would be more abstract than literal.\
+I stretch the design concepts out in Day 2.

 <h3>Day 2 - Completing Design notes, Beginning code</h3>